lernlink/moodle-quizaccess_oneconnection/README.md

 ## Installation

-1. Copy the `onesession` folder into your Moodle's `mod/quiz/accessrule/` directory.
+1. Copy the `oneconnection` folder into your Moodle's `mod/quiz/accessrule/` directory.
 2. Log in to your Moodle site as an administrator and visit the **Site administration > Notifications** page to complete the installation.

 ## Usage